a-jean-andreasian/a-jean-andreasian/README.md

 <h1 align="center">Salut 👋, I’m Armen-Jean</h1>
 <h3 align="center">Software Engineer and Cybersecurity Enthusiast</h3>
-<h3 align="center">Bad habits & good vibes </h3>

 ---
-# My projects

-**Investment Possible Projects:**
-- A platform to discover events: concerts, parties, conferences, etc.
-     - _Supports:_ ticketing and inviting friends directly from the app (MVP ready).
-- A fully autonomous search engine consisting of dozens of crawlers, parsers, pipelines, storage, query reuse, AI-driven vision.
-A huge project (MVP ready).

-**Bootstrapped:**
-- An online cinema (in development).
-- An original cybersecurity and OSINT product (in development).
-     - _Features_: *IP Logger, URL Scanner, Front-End Pentesting Automation, IP-to-Location, SMS Bomber, Shodan Integration, Email Breach Checker, Account For-Sale Scanner (Twitter, VK), Stolen Credentials Checker*

 <picture>
      <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/a-jean-andreasian/a-jean-andreasian/160c48c4ced81d2e2a0e5ee248b7f3a39adb4865/pics/github-contribution-grid-snake-dark.svg">
      <img alt="snake!" src="https://raw.githubusercontent.com/a-jean-andreasian/a-jean-andreasian/160c48c4ced81d2e2a0e5ee248b7f3a39adb4865/pics/github-contribution-grid-snake-dark.svg">
 </picture>

----
-# About me for recruiters:

-## 1. Vision
-- **I love:** building products that bring real value or satisfaction to people.
-The kind of products whose ads simply show what they do and what features they have.
-- **I don’t accept:** fraud, scam, or bubble domains.

- ## 2. Background
-- **Education:** InfoSec, Faculty of Computer Engineering.
-     - Applied: InfoSec Theory, Cryptography, Secure Software Development, Network Security & Web Security, Malware Analysis, Reverse Engineering, Organizational Aspects of InfoSec, Programming.

-- **Experience intro:**
-     - Initially I've been working in cybersec, then by the time I needed new experience and knowlegde so I came to software development.
-     - Tried almost all domains, but the most I liked and picked backend development.

- - **Experience:**
-   - Began with IT consulting brands such as ELEKS and Interexy.
-   - Then I had the pleasure of working with and contributing to products of major companies, and I'm proud that my code still ships in products of LG, AT&T, Skyscanner, and Yandex.

-- **Enterprice:**
-     - Deeveloped from scratch and supported the full circle, maintened, supported, or implemented the tasks with close cooperation with product, devops, frontend, analitics.
-     - I like to pick the most challanging task, and even to write in another language for the first time.
-It's cool to me because I'm open to learn, because I like thing and want to know as much as possible.

-## 3. Info
-- More interested: in non-IT product companies.
-- For remote positions sometimes I prefer companies that pay in stablecoins and/or weekly.
-- Contract preferences: 6 / 12 / 18 months.
-- Full-time depends on your team and management.
-- Currently focused on R&D.

 ---
 ## 🧪 Open source projects & tools